VITUS Private Clinic

 If insertion of the electrodes to destroy the metastases through the skin is not possible, irradiation with the CyberKnife can be used.
 This radio-surgical method makes it possible to reach metastases precisely even at sites in the body that cannot be reached percutaneously, e.g. because large vessels, nerves or intestines make safe access impossible.

-In the case of extensive metastasis, where local tumor mass reduction is no longer possible, or in the case of a complex structure of the metastases, e.g. in the pelvic bone, treatment with lutetium177 PSMA radioligand therapy can bring about systemic tumor mass reduction.
+In the case of extensive metastasis, where local tumor mass reduction is no longer possible, or in the case of complex structure of the metastases, e.g. in the pelvic bone, treatment with lutetium177 PSMA radiologand therapy can bring about systemic tumor mass reduction.

 Let us advise you.